digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The manifest has the following keys:

-- `spec.eventTypes` - specifies what type of events you're interested in, for example `push`.
+- `spec.eventTypes`: Specifies what type of events you're interested in, for example `push`.
-- `spec.ownerAndRepository` - specifies the GitHub repository (and owner) for the application source code.
+- `spec.ownerAndRepository`: Specifies the GitHub repository (and owner) for the application source code.
-- `spec.accessToken` (`spec.secretToken`) - specifies the GitHub personal access token name and value.
+- `spec.accessToken` (`spec.secretToken`): Specifies the GitHub personal access token name and value.
-- `spec.sink` - specifies a destination for events, such as a Kubernetes service URI, or a Knative Service.
+- `spec.sink`: Specifies a destination for events, such as a Kubernetes service URI, or a Knative Service.

 Next, you will configure and test the Tekton CI/CD pipeline for the sample application ([2048 game](https://en.wikipedia.org/wiki/2048_(video_game))).
 You will also learn how to automatically trigger the pipeline on GitHub events when pushing commits, using Knative GitHubSource and Tekton EventListeners.

 ## Step 8: Set Up Your First CI/CD Pipeline Using Tekton and Argo CD

-In this part of the tutorial, you will set up a Tekton CI/CD Pipeline that builds a Docker image for your custom application using Kaniko, and publishes it to a remote Docker registry.
+In this part of the tutorial, you will set up a Tekton CI/CD Pipeline that builds a Docker image for your custom application using Kaniko and publishes it to a remote Docker registry.
 Then, the Tekton pipeline will trigger Argo CD to create and deploy the application to your Kubernetes cluster.

 At a high-level overview, you use the following steps: